pixel-ports/docs-pas/docs/devel_guide.md

 The controller includes a **logging functionality** in order to monitor all steps.
 It should log: start, end (with status), and any intermediate information during the process (if any).
 The latter might be conditioned (level of logging) by some (possible) input verbose parameter.

+In case of error, a typical logging table after an execution will look like

 |Timestamp|id_model (UUID)|id_execution (UUID)|type (String)|message (String)|
 |---|---|---|---|---|
 |2020-04-16T18:51:17+00:00|JJUSG676531|JJH6757423|start|-|